NapsterInBlue/MoviesMetricsMusings/content/articles/2018-10-10 style transfer.md

 <center>{% img {filename}/images/deep_nets.png %}</center>

 This is an alarmingly-reductive representation of what's happening under the hood, but if you're not familiar with Neural Networks/Deep Learning, the idea is that you feed some data in on the left, it comes out on the right with some sort of prediction.
 Along the way, Data Science™ happens as a result of our model iteratively figuring out the equations to affix to the black lines and blue circles.
-Provided that we give the program enough data and let it run for a long time, it can "learn" some really interesting behavior.
+Provided that we give the program enough data and let it run for a long time, it can "learn" some really complex behavior.

-An interesting application of these techniques is called *Neural Transfer Learning* where basically, we crack open one of these structures, show it two pictures, and let it figure out how to splice the two of them together by borrowing the **Content** from one and **Style** from the other.
+An interesting application of these techniques is called *Neural Style Transfer* where basically, we crack open one of these structures, show it two pictures, and let it figure out how to splice the two of them together by borrowing the **Content** from one and **Style** from the other.
 Some of the more famous examples look like the following:

 <center>{% img {filename}/images/style_transfer.png %}</center>
 <center>Screenshot taken from Course 4 Week 4 of the Specialization linked above</center>

-But this isn't intended to be a tutorial post (that's been expertly done [here](https://medium.com/artists-and-machine-intelligence/neural-artistic-style-transfer-a-comprehensive-look-f54d8649c199) and [here](https://medium.com/tensorflow/neural-style-transfer-creating-art-with-deep-learning-using-tf-keras-and-eager-execution-7d541ac31398)), but instead a look at some of the more ridiculous applications of these techniques I've stumbled into.
+But this isn't intended to be a tutorial post (that's been expertly done [here](https://medium.com/artists-and-machine-intelligence/neural-artistic-style-transfer-a-comprehensive-look-f54d8649c199) and [here](https://medium.com/tensorflow/neural-style-transfer-creating-art-with-deep-learning-using-tf-keras-and-eager-execution-7d541ac31398)).
+Instead let's look at some of the more ridiculous applications I've stumbled into!

 <!-- PELICAN_END_SUMMARY -->

 ## A Dog Day Afternoon

-Instead of visiting with friends and playing in the Alumni Marching Band at Michgan last weekend, I spent my Saturday at home sick as hell and tinkering with the [keras deep learning framework.](https://keras.io/).
-It took awhile to get everything up and running, but once I was set up, I was able to enjoy a "fire-and-forget" model training workflow where I could provide a couple images, then let the program do its thing while I went and napped.
+Instead of visiting with friends and playing in the Alumni Marching Band at Michgan last weekend, I spent my Saturday at home sick as hell and tinkering with the [keras deep learning framework.](https://keras.io/) It took awhile to get everything up and running, but once I was set up, I was able to enjoy a "fire-and-forget" model training workflow where I could provide a couple images, then let the program do its thing while I went and napped.

 And hey, check it out, it works!